In response to my

 is supported by sufficient evidence...

-Licensed brothel owners in Nevada are very careful to comply quite scrupulously with all laws relevant to their business.
+all laws relevant to their business.
 As the Mann Act bars the transportation of prostitutes across state lines, a Nevada

 residency requirement for the prostitutes helps assure that they